hotrainy/js-master/beginners-guide.md

 ## Size, Alignment, and Unsafe Code

 Most of the portable SIMD API is designed to allow the user to gloss over the details of different architectures and avoid using unsafe code.
-However, there are plenty
+However, there are plenty of reasons to want to use unsafe code with these SIMD types, such as using an intrinsic function from `core::arch` to further accelerate particularly specialized SIMD operations on a given platform, while